 All the cotton we use is 100% organic cotton.
 Organic crops are grown without the use of chemical fertilizers, pesticides and insecticides.
 Organic cotton is 100% pesticide free.
 Pesticides pollute soil and water, killing wildlife and harming communities.
 Creating organic cotton yarn reduces CO2 emissions by 60% compared to conventional cotton.

 Since 2012 we have been using recycled cotton in our denim fabrics.
 Used cotton is shredded and re-spun into a new one-of-a-kind yarn.
-Recycling greatly reduces the water, energy and chemicals needed to produce new fiber.
+Recycling greatly reduces the water, energy and chemicals needed to produce new fibres.
 A part of our 2017 denim collection consists of 13% and 29% recycled cotton.
 We aim to use more recycled cotton fabric in the future.

 Plastic bottles are collected, shredded and re-spun.
 This saves over 75% of the greenhouse gas emissions and more than 90% of the human-toxic chemicals needed to produce virgin polyester.
 Furthermore recycling PET stops plastic from polluting the land and oceans, and it gives a soft and smooth look and feel to the fabric.